Joniii11/discord-bot-template/docs/command-system.md

 ### Commands with Arguments

-For slash commands, arguments are defined using the Discord.js SlashCommandBuilder:
+For slash commands and message commands, you should use the unified argument methods for consistent handling:

 ```typescript
 // src/commands/Utility/userinfo.ts